alaidi/The-Hackathon/README.md

 ## Data Description

-The data is small sample of CDR ﬁles generated at call center for a telecom company.
+The data [data.csv] is small sample of CDR ﬁles (65m) generated at call center for a telecom company.
 It consist of the following columns:

 * Date and time
 * Caller id